Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 former premarking (data described by a timestamp that precedes the observation period) and the latter postmarking (data described by a timestamp at the end).
-As we already saw statsd postmarks, and many tools seem to do this, but some, including graphite, premark.
+As we already saw statsd postmarks, and many tools seem to do this, but some, including Graphite, premark.

-We saw above that any data received by graphite for a point in between an interval is adjusted to get the timestamp at the beginning of the interval.
+We saw above that any data received by Graphite for a point in between an interval is adjusted to get the timestamp at the beginning of the interval.
 Furthermore, during aggregation (say, aggregating sets of 10 minutely points into 10min points), each 10 minutes taken together get assigned the timestamp that precedes